hapax/hapax.github.io/assets/chandra.md

 dimensional analysis.
 In Newton's law, we set both masses equal to $M$, since the white dwarf is both doing the pulling and experiencing the pull.
-Similarly, the only length scale in the problem is the radius, $R$, so we guess
+Similarly, the only length scale in the problem is the radius $R$, so we guess

 $$